 - Phase 3 launches a call for selecting museums and providing them with legal, technical and educational consultancy to support them in a concrete project.

 - Phase 4 is dissemination: all final outcomes will be released in CC BY SA 4.0 available to the community.

 Two versions of the logo were created by Sara Radice and this one was selected in a partecipative way, through the users’s vote on ICOM Italy’s social media channels.

 A call for small museums (from Italy, Portugal, Czech Republic) about legal, technical and educational consultancy for improving ongoing digital educational projects aimed at using the open data licenses.

-2 museums will be selected from each country for a free consultancy grant.
+2 museums have been selected from each country for a free consultancy grant.

 The grant consist in a consultancy for a value of 900,00 euro by a HELP selected expert, one for each of the 6 winner museums on the following fields:

 - Technical aspect (…developer, scan opportunity Scan the world project)